-It seems I have a shorts addiction lately 🙂 Today we’re going to learn how to make some super basic shorts- nothing fancy but cute nonetheless and you can whip them up in no time
+It seems I have a shorts addiction lately 🙂 Today I’m going to share a super basic shorts tutorial.
+They are nothing fancy but cute nonetheless and you can whip them up in no time.

 Perfect for using up a bit of leftover fabric so your kiddos can have matching outfits